 Every investor would love to stumble upon the perfect stock.
 But will you ever really find a stock that provides everything you could possibly want?

 One thing's for sure: You'll never discover truly great investments unless you actively look for them.
-Let's discuss the ideal qualities of a perfect stock, then decide if Halliburton (NYS: HAL) fits the bill.
+Let's discuss the ideal qualities of a perfect stock and then decide whether Halliburton fits the bill.

 The quest for perfection